Nikhil Seetharam

-Nikhil Seetharam, also known as Kromatik, is a multi-platinum, Grammy-winning Canadian composer and record producer from Toronto, Ontario.
+Nikhil Seetharam, also known as Kromatik, is a Canadian record producer from Toronto, Ontario.
 He has worked with Drake, Kendrick Lamar, Nicki Minaj, and DJ Khaled.
 Nikhil composes film and television scores and has worked with companies such as Disney+, Hulu, BET, CTV, and HBO.

 Career

 In 2010, Nikhil contributed production on Nicki Minaj's single "Moment 4 Life", which peaked at number 13 on the US Billboard Hot 100 chart.